erikszewczyk/RigManager/README.md

 Or use this code to selfhost (or if you're curious what our site does)

-NOTE that our code and hosting utilizes Microsoft Azure's native authentication integration capabilities with Google - if you do decide to self host you'll need to do something on your own to create authentication.
+NOTE that our code and hosting utilizes Microsoft Azure's native authentication integration capabilities with Google - if you do decide to self host you'll need to do something on your own to manage authentication.

 Have fun!